Ask a User: How Does Wi-Fi Improve My Family’s Location Accuracy?

 Why Does Life360 Ask Me To Turn on Wi-Fi?

 You may have received a push notification from Life360 telling you that your friend or family-member arrived at home or work, but telling you that to improve their location accuracy, they should turn on Wi-Fi.
 That’s strange, isn’t it?
 What does Wi-Fi have to do with location?
 Well, plenty, actually.
+If you haven’t already, register for Life360 today.

 How Wi-Fi improves location accuracy